 }

-All components are mounted on the ESP32 and powered by a single Li-ion battery, keeping the device lightweight and wearable for firefighters.
+All components are mounted to the ESP32 and powered by a single HW battery, keeping the device lightweight and wearable for firefighters.

 | # | Component | Purpose | Interface |